 About her work with the UUA Melanie says, "I was dedicated UU [Unitarian Universalist] as an infant, and since then UUism [Unitarian Universalism] has been part of my identity.
 Managing the OWL program lets me serve my faith community in a way that is meaningful to me and life enhancing—sometimes life saving—for countless others.
 It's a huge responsibility and honor to do this work."

-Outside of the UUA, Melanie is an author, sexuality education consultant, adjunct professor, professional development provider, and lay worship service provider for UU congregations.
+Outside of the UUA, Melanie is an author, sexuality education consultant and counselor, adjunct professor, professional development provider, and lay worship service provider for UU congregations.
 She holds national certifications in sexuality counseling, sexuality education, and sexuality educator supervision from the American Association of Sexuality Educators, Counselors, and Therapists.
 She has a B.A. in mass communications and a minor in women’s studies from California State University, Hayward, in addition to an M.Ed. and PhD in human sexuality education from Widener University.
 She is a founding member and co-president of the Sexuality and Aging Consortium at Widener University.